megaease/easemesh/docs/user_manual.md

 - `mesh.megaease.com/service-labels`: *Optional annotation*, if you need a canary version of applications, you could specify it via a "key=value" form.
 These labels will be attached to instances registered in the service registry.
 - `mesh.megaease.com/app-container-name`: *Optional annotation*, If your deployments contain multiple containers, you need to specify what's container is your app container.
 If it is omitted, the EaseMesh assumes the first container is the application container.
 - `mesh.megaease.com/application-port`: *Optional annotation*, If the application container listens on multiple ports, you must specify a port as an application port from which services are provided.
 If it is omitted, the first port is regarded as an application port.
 - `mesh.megaease.com/alive-probe-url`: *Optional annotation*, The sidecar needs to know whether the application container is alive or dead.
-If it is omitted, the default is:`http://localhost:9900/health`, The JavaAgent will open the port to listen
+If it is omitted, the default is:`http://localhost:9900/health`, The JavaAgent will open the port to listen.

 For example: